See the Complete List of 2019 BAFTA Nominees!

-Early Wednesday morning, the 2019 BAFTA nominations were announced, heralding another set of potential winners this awards season.
-While there were plenty of familiar names, the British period drama The Favourite came out on top by a landslide with 12 nominations in total, including Best Film as well as nods to stars Olivia Colman, Emma Stone, and Rachel Weisz.
+Early Wednesday morning, the British Academy of Film and Television Arts announced their nominations for the 2019 BAFTA Film Awards, heralding another slate of potential winners this awards season.
+British period drama The Favourite came out on top by a landslide with 12 nominations in total, including Best Film as well as nods to stars Olivia Colman, Emma Stone, and Rachel Weisz.

-Four films tied for second place with seven nominations, including A Star Is Born, Bohemian Rhapsody, Roma, and First Man.
-That marks a significant jump for First Man, which only landed two nominations and no wins at this year’s Golden Globes, though it did earn 10 Critic's Choice Nominations last month.

-Fantastic Beasts: The Crimes of Grindelwald earned two nominations for Production Design and Special Visual Effects, marking the magical franchise’s first big nominations this year after it was ignored at the Globes.
-And while Mary Poppins Returns scored three nominations, Emily Blunt’s turn as the lovable nanny did not earn her a nomination, despite three previous BAFTA nominations.
+Four films tied for second place with seven nominations, each: A Star Is Born, Bohemian Rhapsody, Roma, and First Man.
+This marks a significant bump for First Man, which landed only two nominations at this year’s Golden Globes (though it did earn 10 Critics' Choice nominations last month).
+And while Mary Poppins Returns scored three nominations, Emily Blunt's turn as the beloved nanny did not earn her a nomination, despite three previous BAFTA nods.

 BlacKkKlansman